nventefs/LPSD/README.md

 - Andrew Ritosa <andrew.ritosa@nvent.com>

 # Summary of Project
 The quality testing for LPSD 4.0 confirms the CVM (Collection Volume Method) calculations for LPSD.
-Seven test cases are selected to cover the various buildings that LPSD is epected to handle and a CVM model was created for each of these test cases.
+Seven test cases are selected to cover the various buildings that LPSD is expected to handle and a CVM model was created for each of these test cases.
 The test cases are as follows:

 - Rectangular Castle
 - Cylindrical Cake
 - Tall Apartments